BrunoVT1992/ConsoleTable/README.md

 - 📏 Configurable cell padding
 - ↔️ Text alignment options (left/right) for headers and rows
 - 📐 Support for varying column counts across rows
+- 🧹 Easy clearing and reusing of tables
+- ⚙️ Simple and intuitive API
+- Optimzed for performance
+- Support for incosistent column count across rows (each row can have its own number of cells).

 ## Installation